 Three recitations and one laboratory period a week.
+Laboratory fee, \$3,00.

+112. General Botany

-Laboratory fee, \$3.00.
-Prerequisite: Biology 109 and 110. - This course with course 111 constitutes a full year's course in botany.
+This course with course 111 constitutes a full year's course in botany.
 A comparative study of plant forms and life histories of representative plants.
 The course offers a general systematic view of the plant kingdom.
 Three hours of lectures and quizzes, one laboratory period a week.
+Laboratory fee. \$3.00.

-Laboratory fee, \$3.00. - 201.
-Invertebrate Zoölogy Four hours Anatomy, physiology, behavior, and classification of animals representative of the invertebrate groups.
+201. Invertebrate Zoölogy Four hours Anatomy, physiology, behavior, and classification of animals representative of the invertebrate groups.
 Insects and disease-causing forms are emphasized.
 Three hours of lectures, reports, and recitations; and three hours of laboratory work per week.
+Laboratory fee. \$3.00.

-Laboratory fee, \$3.00. - A study of the classification, identification, appearance, and habits of animals which are more commonly met near our homes, in zoölogical parks, or on pleasure trips.
-Birds and fur-bearers will receive special consideration.
-The course consists of lectures, museum studies, laboratory work, and field work.
-Two lectures and one laboratory period a week.
-Laboratory fee, \$3.00. - 207.
-Genetics
+A systematic study of the appearance and habits of animals which are more commonly met near our homes, in zoölogical parks on pleasure trips, or in literature.
+Economically important fishes, birds, and fur-bearers will receive special consideration.
+This course consists of lectures, and library and museum studies.
+It is intended primarily for general college and education students.

+207. Genetics

 A study of the ways and means by which the inherited characteristics of plants, animals, and man are transmitted from parents to offspring.
-The course consists of lectures and problems concerning applications of the laws of heredity. - 208.
-Introduction to Embryology Four hours A study of the development of vertebrate animals.
+The course consists of lectures and problems concerning applications of the laws of heredity.

+208. Introduction to Embryology Four hours

+A study of the development of vertebrate animals.
 Three hours of lectures and recitations and three hours of laboratory work per week.
 Laboratory fee, \$3.00.

-210. GENERAL BIOLOGY
+210. General Biology